Project 001 IPDI intro

 'Examine the present more closely and the future appears by itself'.

-The primary solutions offered are for a tilting suspension system for fully enclosed, 0.9m (36 in) wide, three and four wheel, tilting autos.
+The primary solutions offered are for a tilting suspension system for fully enclosed, 0.85m (33 in) wide, three and four wheel, tilting autos.
 It is unique technology and unique control system designs for such a niche and/or mass market vehicle that is to be introduced here.
+The tech can be integrated into manned, unmanned and/or driverless vehicles.

 If built of similar materials, in a similar way, about twice as efficient as a Smart CDI or Fiat 500 TwinAir with Dualogic gearbox.
 Other materials and power sources could allow even higher efficiencies.